CindyAudi/ONE_DC/README.md

 ## Usage
 Open `ONE_DC_Script.Rmd` in RStudio and knit, or run interactively chunk-by-chunk.
 Output figures (PDF) are written to the working directory by default (configurable via the `OUTDIR` parameter near the top of the script).
+The expected run of the data should be <30min.
 ## Contact
 For questions about this code, contact audiger.c@wehi.edu.au